Nightsee/Winglang---task-manager---demo/README.md

 ## Run Locally

-Install winglang if not already
+Install winglang if not already and make sur you have docker client running on your machine

 ```bash
   npm install -g winglang